What Is User-Generated Content and How Can It Support Growth Strategy?

 Since people don't usually like doing something for nothing, coming up with a way to get your users to create content for you can be a challenge.

 There usually has to be some kind of incentive attached to it, whether that's fame or financial incentive.
+Below are some of the best ways to get your audience to send in content.

 • Run a Contest.
 Ask your customers to submit photos of themselves using your product, with the promise that the best one will appear on the homepage of your website.
 Make sure you give them the tools that they need to do this task, like a background changer that can let them show how your product would look during a moon landing or on the Serengeti.

 • Use a Survey.
 Surveys are valuable to get important feedback on your brand, but they can also be valuable sources of reviews and testimonials.
 Incentivize this process and get more responses by offering a discount to those that complete the survey.
-A tool like Zonka Feedback, SurveyMonkey can help with this process.
+A tool like Paperform survey maker, Zonka Feedback, SurveyMonkey can help with this process.

 • Tap Your Community.
 If you've got a Facebook group or form that is already active, pin a post asking for input.
 Use the right hashtags and repost or tag top contributors.